PhemeloPearl/CMPG-323-Project-2---39127257/README.md

 # CMPG-323-Project-2---39127257
-I will be creating a CRUD RESTful API that will connect to a database storing basic telemetry data
+This repository, developed as part of the NWU Tech Trends project, comprises of a RESTful API designed to facilitate the storage and management of fundamental telemetry data.
+The API establishes a connection with a database, enabling the execution of essential CRUD operations on telemetry data.
+The accurate management of this data is vital for generating comprehensive reports, thereby empowering stakeholders to discern and analyze technological trends with precision.